Pal8304/Code_Climb/README.md

 # Code Climb

-## A web application to improve your competitive programming skills.
+## A web application to improve your competitive programming skills and to help you prepare for interviews.
+## The application is built using FastAPI and React and uses codeforces and acodedaily APIs to fetch problems.

 ### How to run the frontend